buddhist-uni/buddhist-uni.github.io/_courses/function.md

 - Along with the Buddha's own words on the subject, as compiled by Bhikkhu Nyanamoli.

-I recommend reading Nyanamoli’s denser anthology section-by-section before Bhikkhu Bodhi’s more lucid analysis.
+I recommend reading Nyanamoli’s denser anthology before Bhikkhu Bodhi’s more lucid analysis.
 This way, you'll get a taste of the original teachings followed closely by its elucidation.
 You might even bounce back and forth between the two like this:
 1. Bodhi: Preface
 2. Nyanamoli: What is the Dhamma? –> The Truth of Cessation
 3. Bodhi: Part 1 (The Way to the End of Suffering)
 4. Nyanamoli: Right View
 5. Bodhi: Right View
-6. Nyanamoli: Right Intention
-7. Bodhi: Right Intention
 8. …
-9. Nyanamoli: Right Concentration
-9. Bodhi: Right Concentration
 9. Nyanamoli: In Practice and The Means
 9. Bodhi: The Development of Wisdom
 9. Nyanamoli: The End